-On 29 November 2024, Commonwealth, state and territory treasurers signed 2 agreements to revitalise National Competition Policy (NCP).
+On 29 November 2024, Australian, state and territory treasurers signed 2 agreements to revitalise National Competition Policy (NCP).

 These agreements introduce updated National Competition Principles and outline the first steps of a 10-year reform program, supported by the $900 million National Productivity Fund.

-The Treasurer asked the Productivity Commission to examine how NCP reforms could impact:
+In 2024, the Treasurer asked the Productivity Commission to examine how NCP reforms could impact economic growth and productivity, gross domestic product (GDP) and government revenue.

 Treasury held public consultations on revitalising NCP.